rusty-software/liyarr/tech-explanation.md

 (rf/reg-fx :firebase/swap! firebase-transaction-effect)
 ```

 `firebase-transaction-effect` is the actual worker function.
 There's another small library that's handling the interactions with firebase, and it's leveraged in the worker function.
-I'll hand-wave that, but if you're interested, you can have a look.
+I'll hand-wave that (because those interactions are heavy lifting), but if you're interested, you can have a look.

 The main point is: the db has been changed!
 Our work is done!
 Right? ...right...?